 Northwest Immigrant Rights Project Programs

-NWIRP serves the community through direct legal services, advocacy and education, and impact litigation.
+NWIRP serves the community through direct legal services, systemic advocacy, and community education.

-NWIRP's critical legal services help immigrants navigate the complexities of the U.S. immigration system so they can apply for asylum or other forms of relief.
+NWIRP's critical legal services help immigrants navigate the complexities of the U.S. immigration system so they can apply for asylum or other forms of immigration protection.
 The legal services we provide include: